yoonsanghyu/Dual-Path-Transformer-Network-PyTorch/README.md

 ```

-If you change --out-dir option, you have to set --data_dir '{your_directory}/tt'
+If you change --out-dir option, you have to set --mix_json '{your_directory}/tt'

 ```bash